Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - Azure policies
         - Resource groups
         - Role based access control
+    - The above categories can be assigned as "artifacts"
     - You create a blue print and then assign it to a subscription or a management group, but it cannot be a part of a resource group
         - This is different from ARM templete which is infrastructure as code
         - Stages: Defining, publishing and assigning